WTW0313/EE6427/README.md

-# EE6427
+# EE6427 Video Signal Processing

-NTU EEE CCA EE6427 Video Signal Processing
+2021 ~ 2022 One assignment, no quizzes.